 After a credit card credit has been entered, it should appear in the credit card register.
 The following steps will show you how to find the credit in the register, review the details, and make any needed adjustments.

 Hover your mouse over Accounting in the left menu bar and then select Chart of Accounts from the pop-up menu:

 Scroll through the Chart of Accounts to find the credit card account you want to review.
 Then, click View register in the last column for that account:

 2. Select a Credit Card Transaction

 From the credit card register, find the credit card charge or credit you want to review and click anywhere on the transaction to open more detail:

 I recommend making any necessary corrections on the original input screen, which you can open by clicking the Edit button under the transaction.
 When you are satisfied with your review or corrections, click Save.

-You’ve finished another of our QuickBooks lessons and can now enter credits issued to your credit card account.
-If you’re completing our lessons in order, you’ve probably noticed the lessons are getting quicker as you get comfortable with QuickBooks and how transactions are laid out.
-If you haven’t completed our previous lessons, you can view our entire tutorial by clicking the link below.
-The next lesson in our QuickBooks Online Training Course is How to Reconcile a Credit Card Account.
+You’ve finished another of our QuickBooks tutorials and can now enter credits issued to your credit card account.
+If you’re completing our tutorials in order, you’ve probably noticed the tutorial are getting quicker as you get comfortable with QuickBooks and how transactions are laid out.
+If you haven’t completed our previous tutorials, you can view our entire tutorial by clicking the link below.
+The next tutorial in our QuickBooks Online Training Course is How to Reconcile a Credit Card Account.